 Kid friendly soup recipe

 If you’re looking for more kid friendly soup recipes, this easy ravioli soup is definitely one to try!
 This is a meat-lovers ravioli with lean ground beef, onions, garlic, fresh tomatoes, fresh herbs and the cutest mini one-bite raviolis that are perfect for little children.
-My kids were a little confused when they saw their favorite ravioli in soup form, but it tasted the same!
 It’s a meal-in-bowl, which is cozy, comforting and completely delicious!

 How to make ravioli soup